 Miso soup, being a favourite Japanese dish of mine, takes on particularly reverential qualities for Tanizaki.

 The dark miso soup that we eat every morning is one dish from the dimly lit houses of the past.
 I was once invited to a tea ceremony where miso was served; and when I saw the muddy, claylike colour, quiet in a black lacquer bowl beneath the faint light of a candle, this soup that I usually take without a second thought seemed somehow to acquire a real depth, and to become infinitely more appetising as well.

-Even soy sauce, a salty liquid many of us would turn our noses up at if considered an artform, has a dark hue to it which, on close inspection, can be viewed as a marvel.
+Even soy sauce, a salty liquid many of us would turn our noses up at if considered an art form, has a dark hue to it which, on close inspection, is something of a marvel.
 In fact, most Japanese foods have an intrinsic beauty to them.
-They are often served in a concise way, if not outright cute (kawaii – cuteness – culture being so strong in Japan now more than ever) to bring forth the natural aesthetics.
+They’re often served in a concise way, if not outright cute (kawaii – cuteness – culture remains strong in Japan now, more so than ever before) to bring forth the natural aesthetics.

 In making for ourselves a place to live, we first spread a parasol to throw a shadow to the earth, and in the pale light of the shadow we put together a house.
 There are of course roofs on Western houses too, but they are less to keep off the sun than to keep off the wind and the dew; even from within it is apparent that they are built to create as few shadows as possible and to expose the interior to as much light as possible.
 If the roof of a Japanese house is a parasol, the roof of a Western house is no more than a cap, with as small a visor as possible so as to allow the sunlight to penetrate directly beneath the eaves.